Skip to main content

 KeyTypeDescription

-namestringA short name for the criterion (used in results)
+namestringA short name (used in results and leaderboard columns)

 {